CoronaHakab/CoronaHakabModel/README.md

     * **--population_size** to set population size.
     * **--consts_file**
     * **--circle_consts_file**
-- The result of the run creats a json file with suffix of "state_machine_analysis_" and prefix of the time we ran the analyzer.
+- The result of the run creates a json file with suffix of "state_machine_analysis_" and prefix of the time we ran the analyzer.
 - The result file has several fields:
     * population_size.
 Defaults to 50,000
     * days_passed - The number of days the simulation ended
-    * time_in_each_state - dictionary whose keys are states and values are time spendt in total at that state
+    * time_in_each_state - dictionary whose keys are states and values are time spend in total at that state
     * visitors_in_each_state - dictionary whose keys are states and values are number of people who were at this state of the infection
     * average_duration_in_state - dictionary whose keys are states and values are the expected time to be at that state provided that we visited it at least once
-    * state_duration_expected_time - dictionary whose keys are states and values are expected time spent in taht state of the illness
+    * state_duration_expected_time - dictionary whose keys are states and values are expected time spent in that state of the illness
     * average_time_to_terminal - The average time it took agent to end at terminal state
 ### Simulation Analyser
 - TODO: Wrap simulation analyser in runnable (argparse, __main__, the works), and add documentation.